moggieuk/Happy-Hare/README.md

 ### 12. Gate map describing filament type, color and status

 Happy Hare can keep track of the type and color for each filament you have loaded.
-This is leveraged in KlipperScreen visualization but also has more practical purposes because this information is made available through printer variables (`printer.mmu.gate_status`, `printer.mmu.gate_material`, `printer.mmu.gate_color` and `printer.mmu.gate_spool_id` if spoolman is enabled) so you can leverage in your own macros to, for example, customize pressure advance, temperature and more.
+This is leveraged in KlipperScreen visualization but also has more practical purposes because this information is made available through printer variables (`printer.mmu.gate_status`, `printer.mmu.gate_material`, `printer.mmu.gate_color`, `printer.mmu.gate_color_rgb` and `printer.mmu.gate_spool_id` if spoolman is enabled) so you can leverage in your own macros to, for example, customize pressure advance, temperature and more.
 The map is persisted in `mmu_vars.cfg`.

 <details>
 <summary><sub>🔹 Read more on editing the gate map...</sub></summary><br>